-Ally Anderson is a newly qualified midwife at The James Cook University Hospital in Middlesbrough, UK.
+Ally Anderson is a qualified midwife at The James Cook University Hospital in Middlesbrough, UK.
 Ally is a Practice Development Midwife and is the VBAC Specialist Midwife.
 Ally was a secondary science teacher for thirteen years before embarking on a change of career and going back to study again at Teesside University.
 Ally’s first degree was in Anatomy and Physiology and she has a PGCE and Masters in Education.
 In September 2021, Ally became one of the first students to commence the MSc in Global Maternal Health at City, University of London.
-Ally has four children and a husband who keep her busy in between placements and study!
-Ally has recently been shortlisted as a finalist for ‘Student Midwife of the Year’ at the Student Nursing Times Awards in April 2020.
+Ally has four children, a husband and a cockapoo called Luna, who keep her busy in between midwifery and study!
+Ally was shortlisted as a finalist for ‘Student Midwife of the Year’ at the Student Nursing Times Awards in April 2020.

 Due to Ally’s previous role, she is passionate about midwifery education – for students, preceptor midwives and qualified midwives for their continued professional development.
 In the future, Ally is keen that everyone all over the world should be able to have access to a contemporary and innovative midwifery education.
 The VIDM is one way that this could be achieved.
 She is thrilled to be working with this truly international and diverse group of people that make up the VIDM committee.